How to buy a house in 2024

 Getting preapproved for a mortgage gives you a firmer handle on how much you can afford, and it’s helpful when you make an offer on a house because it shows sellers you’re financially qualified.
 Once you’re ready to apply for official approval, you’re not obligated to stick with the same lender that issued your preapproval — compare the terms and rates offered by several companies.

-• Work with an experienced mortgage lender who can walk you through all the options and overall costs.
+• Work with an experienced mortgage lender who can walk you through all the options you’re eligible for.

 • If you’re a first-time homebuyer, inquire about what programs or incentives might be available to you.